- 1 Why is a GPS Important for a Pontoon Boater?

-Typically, we all think owning a pontoon boat is simply owning the boat itself and taking it on the water.
+Typically, we all think owning a pontoon boat is just that, owning a boat and taking it on the water and having fun.
 However, this is not the case.
 A successful and happy boater needs a quality Bimini top, quality fish finder, and even a pontoon changing room.

 While all of this is important, I think it’s safe to say that one of the most important purchases any pontoon owner can make is a quality pontoon boat GPS.

 I can say that I am not always sailing the same waters or traveling to the same lake.
-So, it’s very easy to get lost in an area where you are not familiar with the waterways.
+It’s easy to get lost in an area where you are not familiar with the waterways.

-I mean, when I went to pick out my GPS, I got lost in the many different options.
-I needed a GPS just to find it!
-So, today, I am going to be your personal GPS guide offering insight on pontoon boat GPS reviews and how to pick the best pontoon boat GPS for you.
+When I went to pick out my GPS, I got lost in the many different options.
+I needed a GPS to find it!
+Today, I will be your personal GPS guide offering insight on pontoon boat GPS reviews and how to pick the best pontoon boat GPS for you.

 Why is a GPS Important for a Pontoon Boater?